The Association hopes that you find all the information you need about the Association on this web site.

 As all owners know, buying a boat is the easy bit and the crest of a very steep wave with only one way to go.
 However, the benefits have far outweighed the heartaches.
 A careless email or two later and you can also find yourself as an editor on a Committee.
 Take heed all you wayward sailors!

-But do send in those stories and articles.
+But please do send in those stories and articles.
 I’m looking forward to hearing from you.

-Members can find the contact details of the Committee and Support Team by logging in to the Discussion Forum.
+Members can find the contact details of the Management and Support Teams by logging in to the Discussion Forum.